MCA-Team/booking-app/README.md

 ---
 ## 4. Troubleshooting

-If you encounter difficulties in code execution, try to run this command in the root of the directory:
+If you encounter difficulties in code execution, try to run this command in the root of the directory in order to initialize the folder as a Go module :
 ```sh
 $ go mod init booking-app
 ```